 It was terrific meeting everyone at NAB this week.
-Thank you for all of the wonderful comments, support and continually fueling the DSLR revolution with your passion for shooting.
+Thank you for all of the wonderful comments and support.
+Let’s continue fueling the DSLR revolution with your passion for shooting.

 Here is how we did it.

-Prep: There was no real prep for this because of time constraints and schedules so I pretty much showed up on set day one and just started shooting.
+There was no real prep for this because of time constraints and schedules so I pretty much showed up on set day one and just started shooting.
 However, we had discussed some things ahead of time like shooting freehand (no rigs) vs mounting the camera on a RedRock shoulder mount rig with follow focus and a Zoom H4n for sound.
-What we found out after a few hours on day one was that free style was the way to go.
-It was light, nimble and easy to move around a sometimes crowded set.
-The less intrusive the better – especially for low key documentary style stuff.
+What we found out after a few hours on day one was that freestyle was the way to go.
+It was light, nimble, and easy to move around a sometimes crowded set.
+The less intrusive the better – especially for low-key documentary-style stuff.

-Gear: Aside from the 5D MKII my lens of choice was the Canon EF 24-70mm f/2.8 L lens.
-This lens proved to be a great help in low light situations and is perfect for run and gun style shootings.
-I tend to stay around 24 for most hand held work because it just helps keep the image steady but there were occasions where I did zoom in, you just have to watch the motion.
+Aside from the 5D, MKII my lens of choice was the Canon EF 24-70mm f/2.8 L lens.
+This lens proved to be a great help in low-light situations and is perfect for run and gun-style shootings.
+I tend to stay around 24 for most handheld work because it just helps keep the image steady but there were occasions where I did zoom in, you just have to watch the motion.
 Marc used the Canon EF 24-105 f/4 with IS.
-The image stabilization seemed to work well when he zoomed in which was helpful for those times where we couldn’t get close enough.
-When we were shooting in low light he would be up in the 1600 ISO range where I was happy at ISO 640.
+The image stabilization seemed to work well when he zoomed in which was helpful for those times when we couldn’t get close enough.
+When we were shooting in low light he would be up in the 1600 ISO range whereas I was happy at ISO 640.
 So there are some trade offs.

-If we had had the time before hand I would have tested a few more options – for example, mounting one of the smaller mics such as the Rhode VideoMic or Sennheiser MKE 400 directly to the camera which would have probably been a lot better than the on board mic and since they would feed directly to the camera we would not have to worry about syncing the audio up later.
+I would have tested a few more options.
+For example, mounting one of the smaller mics such as the Rhode VideoMic or Sennheiser MKE 400 directly to the camera which would have probably been a lot better than the onboard mic and since they would feed directly to the camera we would not have to worry about syncing the audio up later.
 The other nice option would have been to try out the new audio control of the 24P firmware but there was no time.

 We wanted to get some dialogue from Shane to lay down as voice over as well as an introduction so when there were a few minutes to spare during lunch on one of the days we put Shane under a tree with a Sennheiser G3 wireless lavalier which fed into the Zoom H4n and recorded away.
 This was the only time we ended up using the second system sound.

-So the bottom line – I was surprised the camera mics did as well as they did but would have loved to have improved upon this and will make sure to get some testing done before the next run and gun shoot.
+So the bottom line is I was surprised the camera mics did as well as they did.
+I would have loved to have improved upon this and will make sure to get some testing done before the next run and gun shoot.

-Lighting: Well there wasn’t any – not by the behind the scenes crew anyway.
+Well, there wasn’t any – not by the behind-the-scenes crew anyway.
 We relied on available light.
 Outdoors we used the sun to our advantage but had to ND the lens most of the time.
 There were a few times where I just stopped the camera down past 11.
-Usually lenses show their weaknesses when you go into the 11+ range but since we were not shooting things for beauty I wasn’t too concerned.
-In fact the images look pretty good and it allowed me to keep focus more easily.
-The choice was – worry about a less pristine image due to the aperture or an out of focus image.
+Usually, lenses show their weaknesses when you go into the 11+ range but since we were not shooting things for beauty I wasn’t too concerned.
+In fact, the images look pretty good and it allowed me to keep focus more easily.
+The choice was either to worry about a less pristine image due to the aperture or an out-of-focus image.
 I would rather have the focus, at least in this situation.

-During the lower light scenes and night shots we tried to use the set lighting as much as possible.
-There were times where I was wide open at 2.8 and 640 ISO or higher but the camera held up fine.
-It’s just that pulling focus can be a problem at this point so I highly suggest getting use to using the cameras 10x magnification feature, finding a focus point and then hitting record quickly or using something like the Zacuto ZFinder.
+During the lower light scenes and night shots, we tried to use the set lighting as much as possible.
+There were times when I was wide open at 2.8 and 640 ISO or higher but the camera held up fine.
+It’s just that pulling focus can be a problem at this point so I highly suggest getting used to using the camera’s 10x magnification feature, finding a focus point, and then hitting record quickly or using something like the Zacuto ZFinder.

 EPK Camera Operator: Marc Marguiles